 Imagine a day with no clocks, no schedule and absolutely no work at all!
-A day that encourages you to relax, to explore and do whatever you want; but without compromising the comfort of your home.
-Isolated abodes in woods are the modern ways to get closer to nature, while revitalizing yourself in a place where time stands still.
+A day that encourages you to relax, to explore and do whatever you want, but without compromising the comfort of your home.
+Isolated abodes in woods are the modern ways to get closer to nature while revitalizing yourself in a place where time stands still.

 Take a few moments to scroll down and witness some of the amazing healthy home designs that are free from urban life stresses.

 Studio MK27 has designed the Rainforest House that is located on the coast of the Brazilian municipality of Guarujá on a mountainside.
-Facing the beautiful Atlantic Ocean, the abode is surrounded by greenry on three sides.
+Facing the beautiful Atlantic Ocean, the abode is surrounded by greenery on three sides.
 The house is designed in such a way that it naturally looks part of the surrounding Brazilian forest.

-The exterior comprises concrete and wooden structure along with a green rooftop with infinity pool, hot tub and fire pit for utmost relaxation.
+The exterior comprises concrete and wooden structure along with a green rooftop with infinity pool, hot tub and a fire pit for utmost relaxation.
 Interior is contemporary with modern furnishing so that the inhabitants don’t feel uncomfortable even when away from their urban lifestyle.

 # Stone, Wood and Glass House